tyalie/wanikani-anki-deck-creator/README.md

 but requires to be run frequently for this to work.
 It respects our subscription status (see `wanideck/subscription.py`).

+> [!IMPORTANT]
+> You need to set Anki to use FSRS for this to work.

 ## Requirements
 newest anki-connect in Anki